tweag/nickel/rfcs/007-bytecode-interpreter.md

 Tvix is a recent re-implementation from scratch of an evaluator for the Nix language.
 Evaluation of large Nix expressions is notoriously slow, and has a direct impact on the user experience - even when the user isn't a Nix developer but just someone using Nix to install packages.
+Tvix aims at making Nix evaluation faster, among other things.

-We picked Tvix because the Nix language shares many performance characteristics a challenge with Nickel: it is a dynmaically typed, (almost) pure functional language that makes extensive use of records and fixpoints.
+We picked Tvix because the Nix language shares many performance characteristics with Nickel: it is a dynmaically typed, (almost) pure functional language that makes extensive use of records and fixpoints.

 #### Memory representation